JohnMarohn/UniDyn/README.rst

     UniDyn.m    master file; loads all the other package files OpCreate.m  CreateOperator[] and CreateScalar[] convenience functions
-    Mult.m      NCSort[], SortedMult[], and MultSort[] functions to sort operators
+    Mult.m      NCSort[], SortedMult[], and MultSort[] functions to sort operators Comm.m
+    Spins.m

 plus unit-testing files ::

     OpCreate-tests.m
     Mult-tests.m
+    Comm-tests.m
+    Spins-tests.m

 Background reading
 ------------------

 I rely a lot on the ``UpSetDelayed[]`` function, ``:^=`` in shorthand.
 The idea up an *upvalue* and a *downvalue* is explained pretty well in the article "Associating Definitions with Different Symbols" in the Wolfram Language Tutorial [#mma-updelayed]_.

 Creating a *Mathematica* package is not as well documented as I would expect.
-While a list of functions used to create a *Mathematica* package can be found in the "Package Development" section of the Wolfram Language Guide [#MMA-packaging]_, a good example illustrating how to create a package is lacking.
-The "Creating Mathematica packages" article on the Mathematica Stack Exchange [#MSE29324]_ is a quick and easy introduction to packaging.
+While a list of functions used to create a *Mathematica* package can be found in the "Package Development" section of the Wolfram Language Guide [#MMA-packaging]_, a good example illustrating how to create a package is lacking in the Mathematica documentation.
+The discussions at the Mathematica Stack Exchange are helpful.
+The "Creating Mathematica packages" article [#MSE29324]_ is a quick and easy introduction to packaging.
+The question "How can I return private members of a Mathematica package as the output of package functions without the ``PackageName`Private``` prefix?" is answered in a longer article [#MMA-packaging-1]_.

 Packaging notes
 ---------------